 Slalom‘s secondary characters are neither essential to the narrative nor well-rounded, as Lyz’s best friend Lilou (Marie Denarnaud) and teammate Maximilien’s (Axel Auriant) romantic interest in her would appear to serve the screenplay more than it does the characters’ real motivations, and that is a missed opportunity.
 Yet, given both the film’s controversial subject matter and the semi-autobiographical events behind it, not only is the lack of characterisation of Lyz’s teammates understandable, but it does not impact the strength of the film’s message and the quality of its main performances.
 It’s thanks to Abita and Renier that Slalom works, its multifaceted, authentic protagonists never failing to make us go through a rollercoaster of emotions, while raising awareness on the timely issue of sexual violence in the world of sports.
 Both incredibly affecting and surprisingly intimate, Slalom is a striking, remarkable drama, and an impressive debut from a director to keep an eye on.

 Slalom opened in virtual cinemas in the US on April 9, 2021.
-A Kino Lorber release, the film is now available on digital and home video.
+A Kino Lorber release, the film is now available on digital and home video, from Kino Lorber.